 - A general GRE score, no more than five years old, is required for the MSEd in School Psychology, PsyD in School/ Clinical Child Psychology, PhD program in Clinical Psychology (Health Care Emphasis), PhD in School Psychology and the PhD in Mental Health Counseling.
 While not mandated for initial admission, the Psychology subject exam may later be required of candidates in the MSEd.
 PhD and PsyD programs.

 - MA in Media and Communication Arts applicants must submit a portfolio containing samples of their prior work (for example: press releases, advertisements, presentations, writing samples, etc.).

 - Three letters of recommendation are required for the MSEd in School Psychology, PsyD in School/Clinical Child Psychology, PhD in Clinical Psychology (Health Care Emphasis) and PhD in School Psychology programs.

 If you have a cumulative GPA of 3.20 or above for all of your undergraduate work, and you hold a bachelors degree from an accredited institution, you will be considered for admission to any MBA or MS program without submitting a GMAT or GRE score.

-- If you are applying to the one year fast track MBA in Financial Management or Marketing Management, you must have a cumulative GPA of 3.30 or above, a grade of B or better for all business core courses from an AACSB-accredited business school, and a satisfactory GMAT or GRE score.
+- If you are applying to the one year Fast Track MBA in Financial Management or Marketing Management, you must have a cumulative GPA of 3.30 or above, a grade of B or better for all business core courses from an AACSB-accredited business school.

 - If you are applying for the MS Financial Management, MS Financial Risk Management and MS Investment Management and have passed Level 1 of the CFA exam or Level 1 of FRM exam, you may request a waiver of the GMAT or GRE.